Meet the cast of Honour - TheNewsTrace

 Who’s Rahmat Sulemani?
 The boyfriend of Banaz Mahmod, and the man she left her abusive husband for.

 The place have I seen Moe Bar-El?
 The actor is finest recognized for roles in The Bureau (as Shapur Zamani) and in Tehran (as Karim).
-He’s additionally appeared in the likes of Casualty, Medical doctors, and Snatch.
+He’s additionally appeared in the likes of Casualty, Docs, and Snatch.

 Umit Ulgen performs Mahmod Mahmod